sarmadkhaliq/tutorcruncher.github.io/careers.md

 permalink: /careers/
 ---

-##  Exciting Role In Software Startup
+##  Exciting Internship In Software Startup

 Want an internship in a rapidly growing software startup?